Plan Your Backpacking Trip

 - Dogs are welcome on the Superior Hiking Trail but must be kept on a leash regardless of how well-trained the dog is.
 This rule applies to your dog!
 This is for the protection of wild animals, plants, and the comfort level of fellow hikers.

-- No pack animals are allowed on the Superior Hiking Trail.
+- No pack animals or livestock are allowed on the Superior Hiking Trail.